Welcome to the Research School of Astronomy and Astrophysics!

 - Professor Martin Asplund, 2011 ARC Laureate Fellow: Until 2011, Martin was director of Max Planck Institute for Astrophysics, one of the leading centers of astronomy in Europe, when he was recruited by RSAA.
 Martin and his research group use supercomputers and the world's largest telescopes to study stars and how they produce the starlight we see.
 His work on measuring the chemical makeup of the Sun, a fundamental yardstick of astronomy, has had a dramatic influence on most areas of modern astronomy.
 His current work is aimed at understanding the history of the Milky Way, discovering the first stars born after the Big Bang and finding tell-tale signatures of extra-solar planets in the chemistry of the stars.

 - Professor Matthew Colless, Director RSAA: Prior to becoming the director at the RSAA, Matthew was the Director of the Australian Astronomical Observatory (AAO), Australia's national optical observatory.
 Matthew's research uses large redshift surveys of galaxies to understand their evolution and the large-scale structures they form.
 Matthew led the 2dF Galaxy Redshift Survey, which provided the first precise measurements of the total density of matter in the universe and established the relative densities of dark matter, baryons and neutrinos.
-He is currently leading the 6dF Galaxy Survey to map the motions as well as the positions of galaxies.
-He also plays a leading role in the WiggleZ survey, which probes the nature of the mysterious 'dark energy'.
-Prof. Colless is an ISI Citation Laureate and Highly-Cited Researcher, a Vice-President of the International Astronomical Union, and Vice-Chair of the Board of the Giant Magellan Telescope.
+He is currently co-Principal Investigator of the TAIPAN survey which will make the most extensive map of the mass distribution and motions in the local Universe.
+Prof. Colless is an ISI Citation Laureate and Highly-Cited Researcher, and has held positions such as Vice-President of the International Astronomical Union, and Vice-Chair of the Board of the Giant Magellan Telescope.

 - Professor Ken Freeman, 2012 recipient of the Prime Minister's Prize for Science.
 Ken was one of the first to discover that most of the mass of spiral galaxies is invisible.
 This is now called ‘dark matter’, and makes up more than 95% of the mass of galaxies like the Milky Way.
 Ken works on galaxies, star clusters, our galaxy and dark matter.
-He and a colleague from AAO, Joss Bland-Hawthorn, started the new research field of Galactic Archaeology in 2002, and they are both leaders of a massive galactic archaeology survey of a million stars using the new HERMES instrument on the AAT, which will start in 2013.
+He and a colleague from AAO, Joss Bland-Hawthorn, started the new research field of Galactic Archaeology in 2002, and they are both leaders of a massive galactic archaeology survey of a million stars in the Milky Way using the new HERMES instrument on the AAT; the GALAH survey.
 Ken Freeman recently won the American Astronomical Society's top prize for astronomical research: the 2013 Henry Norris Russell Lectureship

-- Professor Brian Schmidt, 2011 Nobel Laureate for Physics: In 1994, Brian formed the HighZ SN Search team, a group of 20 astronomers who used distant exploding stars to trace the expansion of the Universe.
-Brian is continuing his work using exploding stars to study the Universe, and is leading Mt Stromlo’s effort to build the SkyMapper telescope, a new facility that will provide a comprehensive digital map of the southern sky from ultraviolet through near infrared wavelengths.
-He was awarded the 2011 Nobel Prize for Physics for his work on the accelerating universe.
+- Professor Brian Schmidt, 2011 Nobel Laureate for Physics: In 1994, Brian formed the HighZ SN Search team, a group of 20 astronomers who used distant exploding stars to trace the expansion of the Universe, discovering that the expansion is actually accelerating.
+He was awarded the 2011 Nobel Prize in Physics for this work.
+Brian is now Vice-Chancellor and President of the Australian National University though he continues to have a limited engagement with the School.

 How to apply?